-2. Place the hand-held transmitter 1 to 3 in (3 to 8 cm) from the HomeLink® buttons while keeping the EVIC display in view.
+2. Place the handheld transmitter 1 to 3 in (3 to 8 cm) from the HomeLink[®] buttons while keeping the EVIC display in view.

-For optimal training, point the battery end of the handheld transmitter away from the HomeLink®.
+For optimal training, point the battery end of the handheld transmitter away from the HomeLink[®].

-3. Simultaneously, press and hold both the chosen HomeLink® button and the hand-held transmitter button until the EVIC display changes from "CHANNEL # TRAINING" to "CHANNEL # TRAINED."
+3. Simultaneously, press and hold both the chosen HomeLink[®] button and the handheld transmitter button until the EVIC display changes from "CHANNEL # TRAINING" to "CHANNEL # TRAINED."

-Then release both the HomeLink® and hand-held transmitter buttons.
+Then release both the HomeLink[®] and handheld transmitter buttons.

 If the EVIC display states "DID NOT TRAIN" repeat Step 3.
-If the signal is too weak, replace the battery in the original hand-held transmitter.
+If the signal is too weak, replace the battery in the handheld transmitter.

-It may take up to 30 seconds, or longer, in rare cases.
+It may take up to 30 seconds or longer in rare cases.
 The garage door may open and close while you train.